bipulneupane/PGFiT-GradualFinetuning/README.md

 ## Credit and Citation

-This work is currently under revision in an IEEE journal.
+This work is currently under revision in an academic journal.
 The appropriate citation will be provided once the paper is published.

 ---